-Needles or syringes found on College premises should be placed in a sturdy, secure container (e.g. a tin with lid) using gloves.
+Needles or syringes found on School premises should be placed in a sturdy, secure container (e.g. a tin with lid) using gloves and treated as bio-hazardous material.

-TELLING PARENTS AND DEALING WITH COMPLAINTS
+INFORMING PARENTS AND DEALING WITH COMPLAINTS

-The Colleges are not required to inform parents before a search takes place or to seek their consent to search their child.
+The Schools are not required to inform parents before a search takes place or to seek their consent to search their child.

-- There is no legal requirement to make or keep a record of a search but as good practice and a form of monitoring the College do expect the search form to be completed and retained in the Boarding Office and a note made on Shackleton - The Colleges may inform the individual student's parents or guardians where alcohol, illegal drugs or potentially harmful substances are found, though there is no legal requirement to do so. - Complaints about screening or searching will be dealt with through the normal College complaints procedure.
+- There is no legal requirement to make or keep a record of a search but, as good practice and a form of monitoring, the School does expect the search form to be completed and retained in the Boarding Office and a note made on Shackleton. - The Schools may inform the individual student's parents or guardians where alcohol, illegal drugs or potentially harmful substances are found, though there is no legal requirement to do so. - Complaints about screening or searching will be dealt with through the normal School complaints procedure.
+Please refer the Complaints policy.